-Have you ever wondered why Indian students often prefer the US and the UK for higher studies?
-One can expect countless advantages while studying in these nations, like scholarship options, exceptional employment opportunities, top-notch quality of education, higher standards of living, part-time job opportunities, and much more.
-As both these countries attract a huge pool of international students, a comparison between UK vs USA is inevitable.
-Based on various aspects , this blog highlights the differences between studying in USA vs UK.
+Have you ever wondered why Indian students prefer foreign countries for higher studies?
+You can expect countless advantages while studying in these countries, like scholarship options, employment opportunities, top-notch quality of education, higher standards of living, part-time job opportunities, and much more.
+As both the UK and the USA attract a huge pool of international students, a comparison between them is inevitable.
+Based on various aspects, this blog highlights the differences between studying in the USA and the UK.

 Table of Contents |

-- Private and public universities in UK: The universities in UK are often run by British government and private organisations.
+- Private and public universities in the UK: The universities in the UK are often run by the British government and private organizations.

-- Autonomous institutions: These institutions are either backed by public funds or run by government/private organisations.
+- Autonomous institutions: These institutions are either backed by public funds or run by government/private organizations.

-- Public universities in USA: These are also known as state universities, backed with the support of public taxes, and regulated by US government.
+- Public universities in the USA: These are also known as state universities, backed with the support of public taxes, and regulated by the US government.

-- Private universities: Not supported by US government, funded by alumni donations and faculty research grants.
+- Private universities: Not supported by the US government, funded by alumni donations and faculty research grants.

 - Technical schools: Specialized in providing engineering and science and degree courses.

-- Liberal arts college: Higher educational institutions specialise in specific undergraduate courses of social science, science, and humanities streams.
+- Liberal arts college: Higher educational institutions specialize in specific undergraduate courses of social science, science, and humanities streams.

 - Community colleges: The community colleges provide 2-year associate degrees and are relatively inexpensive than other universities.